Hernia Repair FAQs in Houston, TX

 The majority of hernia surgeries allow for the patient to go home one hour after the procedure.

-Does the operation take long?
+Does hernia repair surgery take long?

 Most procedures take under an hour to perform.
 The rest of the time is spent in preparing the patient for surgery, and in recovery afterward.
 Most leave the surgical center one hour after the procedure.